 - the thermostat can’t control the corresponding heating and cooling unit(s)

-If your Nest Thermostat is on but you can’t control it or it’s running slow, try manually restarting it and turn the thermostat off and then back on again.
+If your Nest Thermostat is turned on but you can’t control it or it’s running slow, try manually restarting it by turning the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a a USB charger plugged into the wall or a computer.

 ATTENTION: Do not try to power on or off your thermostat while it’s still connected to a computer for charging.
 (They didn’t explain why, but if they say don’t do it, DO NOT DO IT.)

-After about 10 minutes of charging, unplug the Nest Thermostat from the USB charger.
-If the thermostat has turned on while charging, turn it off and then turn it back on again, manually restarting the Nest.
+After roughly 10 minutes of charging, detach the Nest Thermostat from the USB cord.
+If the unit has turned on while charging, turn it off and then turn it back on again, manually restarting the Nest.
 Once it has restarted completely, plug it back in to reach full charge.
-After another 60 minutes of charging, unplug the Nest Thermostat and restore it to its base.
+After another 60 minutes of charging, detach the Nest Thermostat and restore it to its base.

-You should be good to go and this point, but again, for more detailed instructions and information, please visit Nest Support.
+You should be good to go and this point, but again, for more thorough instructions and information, please see Nest Support.

-If you have gone through both of these processes and the Nest Thermostat is still having issues, you will need to bring in some experts.
+If you have gone through both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in some experts.
 Enter us!
 If Peitz Service Experts put in your Nest Thermostat, please feel free to call us at 605-223-0307 or schedule an appointment online.
-If your Nest Thermostat was not installed by Peitz Service Experts, please reach out to Nest Support here.
+If your Nest Thermostat was not put in by Peitz Service Experts, please contact Nest Support here.

-Additionally, do not let this incident concern you about your Nest’s reliability.
+Additionally, do not let this issue concern you about your Nest’s reliability.
 By owning and properly using Nest, your thermostat is honestly saving money for you all hours of the day.
-When set it up appropriately, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings every day, which typically results in payback within a year.
+When set it up appropriately, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings daily, which typically results in payback within a year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one incident get you down.
-You were smart to invest in a Nest, because a smart thermostat is still one of the prime investments in your home that you can make.
+You were smart to invest in a Nest, because a smart thermostat is still one of the top investments in your home that you can make.